doehearted/doehearted/README.md

-i barely get in this game hi
+i barely get on this game